 The group $\mathcal{D}$ acts upon $\GL_n$ via

 \begin{proposition*} Let $\psi$ be a frozen variable in $\gc^{\dagger}_h(\bg,G)$, $G \in \{\SL_n,\GL_n\}$.
-Then the following statements hold: \begin{enumerate}[1)] \item The variable $\psi$ is semi-invariant with respect to the action~\eqref{eq:dactiont}; \item The variable $\psi$ is log-canonical with any $u_{ij}$; \item The zero locus of $\psi$ foliates into a union of symplectic leaves of $(G,\pi_{\bg}^{\dagger})$. \end{enumerate} \end{proposition*}
+Then the following statements hold: \begin{enumerate}[1)] \item The variable $\psi$ is semi-invariant with respect to the action~\eqref{eq:dactiont}; \item The variable $\psi$ is log-canonical with any $u_{ij}$; \item The zero locus of $\psi$ foliates into a union of symplectic leaves of $(G,\pi_{\bar{\bg}}^{\dagger})$. \end{enumerate} \end{proposition*}

 \begin{proof} The statements are evident for the $c$-variables, which are Casimirs of the Poisson bracket.
-Part~\ref{pc:sympl} for the $c$-variables follows from Proposition~\ref{p:yakim} and the fact that the $c$-variables, as elements of $\mathcal{O}(\GL_n)$, are irreducible (see \cite[Theorem 3.10]{double}).
+Part~\ref{pc:sympl} for the $c$-variables follows from Proposition~\ref{p:yakim} and the fact that the $c$-variables are irreducible as elements of $\mathbb{C}[\GL_n]$ (see \cite[Theorem 3.10]{double}).
 From now on, we assume that $\psi$ is a frozen $h$-variable. \begin{enumerate}[1)] \item Pick a pair $(g^\prime,g) \in \mathcal{D}$ and decompose it as $g^\prime = g^\prime_+ g^\prime_0 g^\prime_-$ and $g =g_+ g_0 g_-$, where the subscript indicates if the matrix is unipotent upper, diagonal or unipotent lower, respectively.
 The defining condition of $\mathcal{D}$ implies that $\togammas(g_-) = g^\prime_-$ and $\togamma(g^\prime_+) = g_+$.
 It follows from Corollary~\ref{c:hinvarn} and Corollary~\ref{c:hposinvar} that

 where $\chi_{\psi}$ is a character on $\mathcal{D}$.
-Thus $\psi$ is semi-invariant with respect to the action of $\mathcal{D}$. \item For convenience, let us choose $\pi_{\bg}^{\dagger}$ with a ringed\footnote{As we showed in Section 8.2 in \cite{multdouble}, log-canonicity does not depend on the choice of $R_0$.} $R_0$ (see formula~\eqref{eq:ringedr0}).
+Thus $\psi$ is semi-invariant with respect to the action of $\mathcal{D}$. \item For convenience\footnote{As we showed in Section 8.2 in \cite{multdouble}, log-canonicity does not depend on the choice of $R_0$.}, assume that $r_0$ is ringed, and denote the corresponding $R_0$ as $\mathring{R}_0$ (see formula~\eqref{eq:ringedr0}).
 Let us set